 There are a four main strategies we’ll discuss here:

 - Information architecture,

 - Link building

 Build SEO into your website from the beginning

-There is a lot to consider on the technical side of SEO.
+There is a lot to consider on the technical side of SEO success.
 So let’s break it down.

 When people think of SEO, they mostly think it’s just keywords and keyword strategy.
 However, website speed, particularly time to first byte (the tiny first handshake between your website and the browser), correlates very highly with a well ranking website for non-branded generic searches.